Scientific Expedition Group Inc.

 A Bit of a Writer?

 If you have been on any SEG activity lately or have been a past member thinking about returning to the fold, perhaps you would like to write about your experience.
 This might have been taking part in an Expedition or one of our on going projects.
-Helen Johnson our SEGments Editor would love to hear from you.
+Alun Thomas our SEGments Editor would love to hear from you.